Boston University

 Yes, the programs listed above are accredited by recognized regional or national agencies.
 For Massachusetts, this includes accreditation from agencies recognized by the U.S. Department of Education, ensuring your degree meets high academic standards.

-Massachusetts salaries are approximately 29.1% higher than the national average for criminal justice roles.
+Massachusetts offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Massachusetts a strong choice for students looking to maximize their ROI after graduation.

 The Massachusetts POST Commission oversees professional standards and licensure for the field in Massachusetts.
 Most accredited programs are designed to align with their specific requirements.